aadhil96/aadhil96.github.io/_posts/2025-11-19-toon-python-efficient-data-encoding.md

 ## The Bottom Line

-TOON isn't trying to replace JSON everywhere—it's a specialized tool for a specific problem: efficiently passing data to LLMs.
+TOON isn't trying to replace JSON everywhere it's a specialized tool for a specific problem: efficiently passing data to LLMs.
 If you're building AI applications that frequently communicate with language models, especially with structured or tabular data, TOON can significantly reduce your costs and improve performance.

 The setup takes minutes, the API is simple, and the savings are real.
 In a world where every token literally costs money, TOON gives you a competitive edge.